Loweredgames/Voidblock/README.md

 ![Logo](https://github.com/user-attachments/assets/e9622075-a83e-44e8-9683-da2e90a1b7c9)

-_Voidblock is one of the most famous maps in Minecraft. the original has been updated and now supports all future versions of Minecraft._
+_Skyblock is one of the most famous maps in Minecraft. the original has been updated and now supports all future versions of Minecraft._

 # Story: